 - Be prepared to engage in full-time study for 16 months

 Given the rigorous nature of this program, students are encouraged to not work during this 16-month timeframe.
 Students may be eligible for federal loans or other forms of loans or scholarships.
-Upon acceptance into the program, applicants may receive counseling from the Moravian College Financial Aid Office, upon request.
-Application fee waiver and discounted tuition rates do not apply to the Accelerated BSN Program in Nursing.
+Upon acceptance into the program, applicants may receive counseling from the Moravian University Financial Aid Office, upon request.
+Application fee waivers and discounted tuition rates do not apply to the Accelerated BSN Program in Nursing.

-Students will enroll in this program in a “cohort model;” that is, they will take all of their coursework together, and not with traditional Moravian College students.
-This will give students in this program the opportunity work together, form study groups, and socialize with each other during the limited break periods between academic sessions.
-In addition, students in this program may request housing in the HILL, Moravian College’s newest residence hall (space is limited).
-Students in this program will be housed in suites together, and have the additional option of buying into the Moravian College meal plan.
+Students will enroll in this program in a “cohort model;” that is, they will take all of their coursework together, and not with traditional Moravian University students.
+This will give students in this program the opportunity to work together, form study groups, and socialize with each other during the limited break periods between academic sessions.

 The baccalaureate degree program in nursing and master's degree program in nursing at Moravian University are accredited by the Commission on Collegiate Nursing Education (CCNE).

 Office: Room 309 - Sally Breidegam Miksiewicz Center for Health Sciences

 We equip incoming Greyhounds with an Apple MacBook Pro and iPad, so you can map a 3-D skeleton, edit a group project simultaneously, and connect with professors down the hall and around the world.